-Foreign Language Requirement.
-Competency (successfully completing the third college semester or fifth college quarter) is required in one foreign language as part of the preparation for the major.
-Refer to section of this bulletin on "Graduation Requirements."
+Liberal Studies Foreign Language Requirement.

+Competency (successful completion at the second college semester or third college quarter level) is required in one foreign language as part of the preparation for the major.
+For course choices, refer to section of the catalog on "Graduation Requirements."
+Speech, Language, and Hearing Sciences 259 is allowed by petition only for those students who provide evidence that they intend to enroll in the deaf and hard of hearing specialist credential program.

-Preparation for the Major (54 units)
+Preparation for the Major.
+(56-56.5 units; plus foreign language)